Should I pre-wash my Quilting Fabrics?

 Most Jelly Rolls or Roll Ups have a pinked edge (cut in a zig zag manner) so you shouldn't get too much fraying on the edge of the strips.
-They will shrink length-way though.
+They will shrink a little bit length-ways though.
 So your strips will still be 2 & 1/2" wide, but may be a little shorter across the Width of Fabric.
 This is perfectly OK - you should still have enough useable fabric to make your quilt!

-I'm really looking forward to seeing your progress as we sew-along together!
+I'm really looking forward to seeing your version of the River Rapids Quilt!

 Disclaimer: This post may contain affiliate links for products and services that I trust and use myself.
 If you purchase an item via one of these links it will not cost you any extra, however in some cases, I may earn a small commission which helps me find my quilting habits.
 Thanks for your understanding!